-Budget: Ostello Bello, Bagan – An Italian chain, I’ve stayed in the Ostello Bello in Milan more than once and they’ve definitely exported their high quality offering to Myanmar.
-Favourite bits – the myriad temple seeing tours they offer, the day beds available when you stumble off a night bus and can’t check in until 2 p.m, the social scene – it’s great for meeting people if you’re a solo traveller.
+Budget: Ostello Bello, Bagan – An Italian chain, I’ve stayed in the Ostello Bello in Milan more than once and they’ve definitely exported their high-quality offering to Myanmar.
+Favourite bits – the myriad temple-seeing tours they offer, the day beds available when you stumble off a night bus and can’t check in until 2 p.m., the social scene – it’s great for meeting people if you’re a solo traveller.
 Ostello Bello is located in New Bagan.
 Dorms and private rooms are available.
-Click here for latest prices and reviews.
+Click here for the latest prices and reviews.

 - Myanmar Travel Guide – Know Before You Go

 - The Best Places to Visit in Myanmar (with itineraries)